grpc/proposal/L82-core-event-engine.md

 ## Limitations

-### Wrapped languages cannot provide a custom EventEngine at runtime
+### No immediate goal for wrapped languages to provide custom EventEngines

-The ability to provide custom EventEngines at runtime will be available exclusively in the C++ and C-core APIs.
+The ability to provide custom EventEngines at runtime will initially be available in the C++ and C-core APIs only.
+Adding support for custom EventEngines written in wrapped languages, or providing EventEngines at runtime from wrapped languages, is not a focus of this work.
+Challenges may include the management of dll-barrier crossing issues, and potential performance losses.

 ### Public file descriptor operations are not supported for custom EventEngines